natalieagus/50005-2023/_os_labs/lab3_submission.md

 sudo apt install zip
 ```

+Once you have submitted to the bot, <span style="color:#f7007f;"><b>show your submission chat history with the bot to the UTA</b></span> (not instructor, but UTA).
+They will note that you have <span style="color:#f77729;"><b>completed the lab in class</b></span>.
+You are supposed to complete this DURING the lab, and as such we would like to note that you have submitted on time.
+Of course we will check your submission time via the bot, but it will be so much better to just manually inform the UTA that you have submitted `lab3` to our bot.
+{:.error}

 # Appendix
 ### How to migrate the .zip file?
 Working on a VM and don't know how to migrate your .zip file out to your host OS?
 You can choose the <span style="color:#f77729;"><b>hard way</b></span> like login to your email account in your VM and then email yourself the zipfile.
 Or, login to Telegram in your VM.